LogtalkDotOrg/logtalk3/manuals/sources/refman/methods/call_1.rst

 input list of tokens and the list of remaining tokens to the arguments of the closure.
 This built-in non-terminal is interpreted as a private non-terminal and thus cannot be used as a message to an object.
-When using a back-end Prolog compiler supporting a module system, calls in the format ``call(Module:Closure)`` may also be used.
+When using a backend Prolog compiler supporting a module system, calls in the format ``call(Module:Closure)`` may also be used.
 By using as argument a :term:`lambda expression`, this built-in non-terminal can provide controlled access to the input list of tokens and to the list